New Jersey Whistleblower Attorney- Client Reviews

 The New Jersey whistleblower attorneys at the Lynch Law Firm understand the risk you are taking as a whistleblower.
 We are prepared to build a strong case to bring the perpetrators to justice and obtain the largest percentage of the recovered funds the law allows.
 We will also defend your rights if you suffer any form of retaliation for your actions.

-The lawyers at our firm have been recognized by some of the most prestigious organizations in the legal profession, including Super Lawyers, Multi-Million Dollar Advocates Forum and The National Trial Lawyers, Top 100 Trial Lawyers.
+The lawyers at our firm have been recognized by some of the most prestigious organizations in the legal profession, including the Multi-Million Dollar Advocates Forum.
 James S. Lynch is also on the Executive Board of the New Jersey Association for Justice.